-The governmental major funds presentation is presented on a "sources and uses of liquid resources" basis.
+The Governmental Major Fund presentation is presented on a "sources and uses of liquid resources" basis.
 This is the manner in which the financial plan (the budget) is typically developed.
 The flow and availability of liquid resources is a clear and appropriate focus of any analysis of a government.
-The focus of governmental funds is narrower than that of the government-wide financial statements.
+The focus of governmental funds is narrower than that of the Government-Wide Financial Statements.
 The Governmental Fund Balance Sheet and the Governmental Fund Statement of Revenues, Expenditures, and Changes in Fund Balance provide a reconciliation to facilitate the comparison between governmental funds and governmental activities.
-The governmental major funds total column requires a reconciliation because of the different measurement focus (current financial resources versus total economic resources), which is reflected.
-The flow of current financial resources reflects bond proceeds and interfund transfers as other financial sources as well as capital expenditures and bond principal payments as expenditures.
-The reconciliation eliminates these transactions and incorporates the capital assets and long-term obligation (bond and others) into the Governmental Activities column in the government-wide statements.
+The Governmental Major Funds Total column requires a reconciliation because of the different measurement focus (current financial resources versus total economic resources), which is reflected.
+The flow of current financial resources reflects bond proceeds and interfund transfers as other financial sources, as well as capital expenditures and bond principal payments as expenditures.
+The reconciliation eliminates these transactions and incorporates the capital assets and long-term obligations (bond and others) into the Governmental Activities column in the Government-Wide statements.